 Delhi Police arrest ISIS terrorist who was a key operative of ‘Pune module’

-The terrorist, identified as 35-year-old Rizwan Abdul Haji Ali, was apprehended with one sophisticated pistol with cartridges in his possession.
+The terrorist, identified as 35-year-old Rizwan Abdul Haji Ali, was apprehended with one pistol with cartridges in his possession

-The special cell of the Delhi Police has arrested an alleged terrorist of Pune module of the Islamic State from a location near Biodiversity Park at Ganga Baksh Marg in Delhi late on Thursday, barely a week before Independence Day celebrations in the national capital.
+The special cell of Delhi Police arrested an alleged terrorist of Pune module of the Islamic State, or ISIS, from a location near the Tughlaqabad Biodiversity Park at Ganga Baksh Marg in Delhi late on Thursday, barely a week before Independence Day celebrations in the Delhi.

-Pramod Singh Kushwah, additional commissioner of police (special cell), said they had received intel about his whereabouts, and arrested him around 11 pm.
+Pratiksha Godara, deputy commissioner of police (special cell), said they received intel about his whereabouts, and arrested him around 11pm.

 “A dedicated team of officials from the special cell immediately reached the spot and overpowered him.
-One star pistol of .30 bore and three live cartridges were also recovered from his possession.
+One-star pistol of .30 bore and three live cartridges were also recovered from his possession.
 A case has been registered against Rizwan.
-He was wanted by Delhi Police in a UAPA case in the capital and by NIA in a similar case in Kalachowky area in Mumbai,” he said.
+He was wanted by Delhi Police in a UAPA case in Delhi and by NIA in a similar case in Kalachowky area in Mumbai,” she said.

 Another officer aware of the matter said that Ali had been evading capture since escaping custody of Pune police.